Skip to Content

 Can you imagine a better way to spend the day?

-Bailey and I love heading down here with our picnic lunch and hanging out at the dedicated picnic area, where there are 40 tables which are free to use!
-We love sitting back and watching the entire day pass by while cooling down in the lake whenever we like.
+Bailey and I love heading down here with our picnic lunch and hanging out at the dedicated picnic area, where 40 tables are free to use.
+Nothing beats sitting back and watching the entire day pass by while cooling down in the lake whenever we like.

 There is a swimming area here that’s blocked off for boats and the water is super calm!
 Oh, and did we mention the incredible mountain views?